Fostering benefits extend beyond animals to the volunteers

 Emotional and physical benefits to animals

-Foster homes are also favourable for animals who require socialization and behaviour modification training.
+Foster homes are also beneficial for animals who require socialization and behaviour modification training.
 Regular positive interactions with foster families help animals develop trust, even if they haven’t had much contact with humans before.
-Animals who have behavioural challenges, such as reactivity, anxiety, or simply a lack of training, can receive consistent positive reinforcement training to help overcome these issues.
+Animals who have behavioural challenges, such as reactivity, anxiety, or simply a lack of training, can receive consistent positive reinforcement training in a foster home to help overcome these issues.

 An important role in an animal’s recovery